Pinch valve: Applications

-On a smaller scale, pinch valves are used in some water pistols, notably the original Super Soaker 50.
+They are used in some water pistols, notably the original Super Soaker 50.

-Advantages

-The most important benefits of using pinch valves are the full bore for the flow media, and 100% tight shut off – even on solids such as granules, powders, pellets, chippings, fibres, slivers, any kind of slurries and aggressive products.

-Ball valves, piston valves or gate valves could fail when in contact with aggressive products, due to body seat or the gate/piston wearing out too quickly.
-Air-operated pinch valves work with less wear of the elastic rubber hose because the kinetic energy of the solids are absorbed through the high elasticity of the rubber that also helps to resist abrasion.

 Material selection

 The sleeve material is selected among suitable synthetic polymer based upon the corrosiveness and abrasiveness of the flow media.
 A key selection criterion is the operation temperature, which needs to be within the limit of the polymer.

 Several rubber qualities are available for pinch valves such as natural rubber, EPDM, nitrile, viton, neoprene and butyl.

-Different housings and end covers/flange materials such as aluminium, plastics and stainless steel are also available;
+Different housings and end covers/flange materials such as aluminium, plastics and stainless steel are also available.